taimurmushtaq/todolist/README.md

-#To-Do List app
+## To-Do List app

 To-Do List is project written in Swift

 ## Features

 * Login and Registration
-* Add, Edit and Tasks
+* Add, Edit and Delete Tasks
 * Notification of Due Tasks

 ## Libraries

+MBProgressHUD is used for showing loader and toast (error messages received from API)

+IQKeyboardManager is used to handle view adjustment when keyboard is opened

-### Firebase two features are used.
+Firebase two features are used.
 * Authentication: For Login and Registration
 * Realtime Database: To manage tasks

-### MBProgressHUD is used for showing loader and toast (error messages received from API)

-### IQKeyboardManager is used to handle view adjustment when keyboard is opened

 ## Design Patterns